Would you like to meet our tommy, Henry Fairhurst?

 A range of original documents from The National Archives is used as evidence for his story, such as battalion war diaries, trench maps and soldiers’ files.
 Students can use the information they have gained during the workshop to complete a profile of Pte Fairhurst and fill in replicas of the documents we hold about him.
 As a follow up to this workshop, students will be encouraged to think about the usefulness and reliability of this form of historical interpretation as a piece of evidence, by considering what sources and information the actor used to recreate this role.

 A pack of preparation materials with suggestions for questions to ask and copies of Pte Fairhurst’s documents will be sent to you in advance of the session.
+You can also view numerous videos of Private Henry Fairhurst, as well as some of the actor who researched and plays the role.

 This session is delivered as a videoconference.
 Find out more about the types of session we offer.